 Should your tween use social media?
 Here are 3 questions to consider before you decide.

-Let me be honest with you: There were lengthy conversations with the publishing team about whether or not to include social media as a prominent storyline at the beginning of a book targeting girls between the ages of eight and twelve.
+Let me be honest with you: When I was writing Lies Girls Believe, there were lengthy conversations with the publishing team about whether or not to include social media as a prominent storyline at the beginning of a book targeting girls between the ages of eight and twelve.
 It was a difficult decision because we all agree that if a child is under the age of thirteen, he or she does not have the developmental and emotional maturity required to navigate social media.
 (And, sometimes even then, it is too soon.)
 The creators of the social media apps themselves set specific age limits, usually stating that an individual cannot create an account before the age of thirteen.
 Some apps require users to be eighteen.
 Those restrictions exist for a reason.